 - In the optional psionics for 3rd Edition, seers are psions who specialize in the same.

-- Hannah from Fire Emblem Elibe. when she gets Put on a Bus, Nils takes over her "oracle" duty.
+- Hannah from Fire Emblem Elibe.
+When she gets Put on a Bus, Nils takes over her "oracle" duty.

 - Bloomseer Poplar from Fallout 3 is a prophetic old lady living in the settlement of Oasis.
-Her precognition factors into the gameplay: you can ask about your future, and she will tell you something related to quests that you have not yet discovered.
+Her precognition factors into the game play: you can ask about your future, and she will tell you something related to quests that you have not yet discovered.

 - The same goes for the Forecaster from Fallout: New Vegas.
 He can pretty much sum up the whole game for 300 caps.

 - And Fallout 4 gives us Mama Murphy, who'll reveal various hints about the Lone Survivor's future through her chem-fueled Sight.